 Signaling information which is carried in the payload of IP packets with a well-known address/port dedicated to this function is referred to as Low Level Signaling (LLS).
-Five types of LLS information may be carried, each in the form of a LLS Table: Service List Table (SLT), Rating Region Table (RRT), System Time fragment, and Advanced Emergency Alert Table (AEAT), and Onscreen Message Notification fragment.
+The types of LLS information, each in the form of an LLS Table and defined in this Standard are: Service List Table (SLT), Rating Region Table (RRT), System Time fragment, Advanced Emergency Alert Table (AEAT), and Onscreen Message Notification fragment.
+Note that additional LLS tables exist as indicated in the ATSC Code Point Registry [63], including the Certification Data Table as defined in A/360 [10] and the Dedicated Return Channel Table as defined in A/323 [64].